mihaildu/ra-resource-aggregator/README.md

 ## Setup

-You need react-admin v2 for this.
+You need react-admin (version 2/3) for this.

 Install with npm
 ```